microsoft/pxt-adafruit/docs/device/usb.md

 flash memory on the micro:bit, which means even after you unplug the micro:bit, your program will still run if the micro:bit is powered by battery.

+If you want to save time, you can use the [micro:bit uploader](/uploader) to automatically deploy hex files to your micro:bit.
+It works on Windows and is compatible with any browser.

 ## Troubleshooting

 You can’t drag and drop more than one hex file at once onto your micro:bit.
 If